The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 A blue icon showing an apartment building and a plant leafThe Environment & Climate Division leads, coordinates and is accountable for the City’s environment and energy sustainability outcomes.
 With the goal of making Toronto one of the most sustainable cities in the world, the division facilitates the development and implementation of strategic community and corporate-wide environment and energy policies and programs.

-Environment and Climate Division Budget Note
+Environment & Climate Division Budget Note

 Fleet Services

-Fleet Services IconFleet Services provides responsive and efficient fleet management services to City Programs and Agencies to maximize safety and environmental sustainability and minimize lifecycle costs.
+Fleet Services IconFleet Services provides responsive and efficient fleet management services to City programs and agencies to maximize safety and environmental sustainability and minimize lifecycle costs.

 Fleet Services Budget Note